belleron/gfwizard/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Installation
+1. Clone this repository to a folder included in your PATH ($HOME/bin can be fine, if not used yet)
+1. Copy .gfconfig.dist to .gfconfig and change content according to your environment
+1. Run ./gf-install.sh
+	* It installs the submodules in use
+	* Installs daily cron for the install script itself to track updates automatically
+1. Restart your shell (logoff - logon / terminal close & open etc.)
+1. use either the `gf` alias or `git gf` command to open the wizard

+## Usage
+1. Create folder for your project and cd into it
+1. Run `gf` wizard and init your project
+1. Follow commands / Enjoy ;)

 ## Change Log